 Selinunte is an Ancient Greek archaeological site in southern Sicily containing the ruins of an acropolis surrounded by five historic temples, mostly dating to the sixth to fifth centuries BC.

-The sites at Selinunte are relatively meagre when one considers that this would once have been one of the great cities of Magna Graecia founded in the mid-seventh century BC.
-However, much of Selinunte was destroyed by the Carthaginians in the fifth century BC.
+The sites at Selinunte are relatively meagre when one considers that this would once have been a great city of Magna Graecia, which was founded in the mid-seventh century BC, and was largely destroyed by the Carthaginians in the fifth century BC.

-Of the temples at Selinunte, only one has been substantially partially reconstructed, its standing Doric columns forming an impressive sight.
+Of the temples at Selinunte, only one has been substantially partially reconstructed, its standing Doric columns offering an impressive sight.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.

 Discover the best Greek ruins in Italy, from Paestum to the Syracuse Archaeological Site and more, includes an interactive map of ancient Greek sites in Italy.

 Discover the best Greek ruins in Sicily, from the Valley of the Temples to Selinunte and more, includes an interactive map of Ancient Greek sites in Sicily.

 Discover a comprehensive list of the most stunning ancient cities in the world, from Pompeii to Calixtlahuaca and more, includes an interactive ancient city map.